Ramones: Formation (1974–1975)

 The original members of the band met in and around the middle-class neighborhood of Forest Hills in the New York City borough of Queens.
 John Cummings and Thomas Erdelyi had both been in a high-school garage band from 1965 to 1967 known as the Tangerine Puppets.
 They became friends with Douglas Colvin, who had recently moved to the area from Germany, and Jeff Hyman, who was the singer for the glam rock band Sniper, founded in 1972.

 The Ramones began taking shape in early 1974 when Cummings and Colvin invited Hyman to join them in a band.
 Colvin wanted to play guitar and sing, Cummings would also play guitar and Hyman would play drums.
 The lineup was to be completed with their friend Richie Stern on bass.
-However, after only a few rehearsals it became clear that Richie Stern could not play bass, so in addition to singing, Colvin switched from guitar to bass and Cummings became the only guitarist.
+However, after only a few rehearsals it became clear that Stern could not play bass, so the group parted ways with him and became a trio, with Colvin switching from guitar to bass in addition to singing while Cummings became the only guitarist.
 Colvin was the first to adopt the name "Ramone", calling himself Dee Dee Ramone.
 He was inspired by Paul McCartney's use of the pseudonym Paul Ramon during his Silver Beetles days.
 Dee Dee convinced the other members to take on the name and came up with the idea of calling the band the Ramones.
 Hyman and Cummings became Joey and Johnny Ramone, respectively.

 A friend of the band, Monte A. Melnick (later their tour manager), helped to arrange rehearsal time for them at Manhattan's Performance Studios, where he worked.
 Johnny's former bandmate Erdelyi was set to become their manager.
 Soon after the band was formed, Dee Dee realized that he could not sing and play his bass guitar simultaneously; with Erdelyi's encouragement, Joey became the band's new lead singer.
 Dee Dee would continue, however, to count off each song's tempo with his signature rapid-fire shout of "1-2-3-4!"
 Joey soon similarly realized that he could not sing and play drums simultaneously and left the position of drummer.
 While auditioning prospective replacements, Erdelyi would often take to the drums and demonstrate how to play the songs.
 It became apparent that he was able to perform the group's music better than anyone else, and he joined the band as Tommy Ramone.